Corporate Diversity Honor Roll, IMDiversity

 Harnessing diversity for competitive advantage.

 At Covance, we understand, respect and value differences.
 We know that embracing the skills, cultures, ideas and experiences of every employee around the world gives us a clear competitive advantage.
-Our diverse perspectives make us a more insightful partner and reveal new opportunities for our clients.
+Our diverse perspectives make us a more insightful partner and reveal new opportunities for our employees and our clients.

 Inclusive culture.
 Global impact.